 Anyways those were just my thoughts on this weekend's activity with the family, but today's post is about mindfulness.
 Which I actually haven't specifically talked about in quite awhile.
 But, I think it's important to bring up again seeing as how we are going into the holiday season.
 The season where commitments are forgotten.

 I love the holiday's, but they are NOT a time to simply spend three months eating whatever you want, doing nothing beneficial for yourself, and only having "fun."
-Fun that is actually not fulfilling, your just cheating yourself.
+Fun that is actually not fulfilling, you're just cheating yourself.
 We do make these promises to ourselves going into this season that we're are going to stay on top of our diet.
 That we will only let a few cheat days happen.
-And by the way I think cheat days is a terrible idea.
+And by the way I think cheat days are a terrible idea.
 It's a waste of time that does not have any relation to proper health.
 Cheat days imply that you're not truly committed, that on those days you're letting yourself slip back into old habits.
 Like I always point out if a heroin addict just out of recovery had a "cheat day," well it wouldn't be a cheat day would it?
 He or she would have FAILED their sobriety.

 So we do make these promises in life to ourselves that we will stay on track with our health or with our training, but if you notice it's hard to keep them.
 Very hard!
-Sometimes it's just easier to quit right?
+Sometimes it's just easier to quit, right?
 WRONG!
 The way you stay committed here when the going gets tough is through mindfulness.
 Through a peacefully present acceptance of what is transpiring so that you can let it pass by like clouds to live completely in the moment.
 So let's go over some simple ways to incorporate little mindfulness tricks throughout your day.

 Are you getting a little stressed or unmotivated?
 Well use this technique to recenter yourself in what your doing, boring or exciting, so that you can get through it with a little different perspective.
 Sit quietly and take a deep breath, then look around you and calmly pick three objects to acknowledge from where you sit.
 Describe them in your head.
 What do they look like?
 What do you think they would feel like if you were to touch them?
 What would their texture be?
 Are they heavy?
 Light?